Latest Known Trail Conditions NPTrail

 The new Foothills Chapter of ADK, led by Jodi Rothmeyer

 , Chapter Chair, are the trail stewards from the West Canada Creek lean-to to the Sucker Brook Trail intersection.
 This section is very remote and difficult to maintain.
-You may find wet muddy sections and blowdown in much of this area.
+You may find wet muddy sections and blowdown in some areas of this section.
+The Foothills Chapter does an excellent job each year getting into this section to work.
+It entails a 3 to 4 day backpacking trip in order to cover the entire section.

 One major issue in this section is that both approaches to the South Lake outlet bridge are generally under water and/or mud.
 These areas have been ignored for years and were badly in need of work to avoid further trail deterioration.
 There is beaver activity in this area with the approaches being partially under water most of the time.
 The bridge itself is in excellent shape and holding up very well.
 A Student Conservation Association trail crew installed new bog bridging on both sides of the South Lake outlet bridge in 2012.